Last Updated on May 17, 2023 by Matt

 Ride experience and intended use

 Smooth ride feel and easy handling are the biggest assets of the Inokim OX scooter.
+This was one of my favorite things about this scooter.

 The scooter provides one of the most seamless rides in the game.
 This is mainly thanks to the conveniently designed cockpit where all of the controls are within thumb’s reach, the gripped deck prevents any sliding, and the adjustable height suit all riders of all heights.